-Composable Commerce is a method for constructing an e-commerce solution.
-It involves assembling the entirety of online sales from multiple systems and services provided by different vendors.
+Composable Commerce is a method for building an e-commerce solution.
+In this approach, the overall e-commerce activity is composed of various systems and services offered by different providers.

-Until now, online stores have often been built using a single robust system or technology (such as Magento, Shopify, or custom-built), covering everything from content management to product information and customer data.
+Up until now, online stores have often been built using a single robust system or technology (such as Magento, Shopify or custom systems) that covers everything from content management to product information and customer data.
 These are referred to as monoliths.

-Composable Commerce, on the other hand, starts with constructing the entirety from smaller, specialised components.
+Conversely, Composable Commerce takes the approach of constructing the whole entity from smaller, specialised components.

 What components make up Composable Commerce?

-What kinds of systems or components then constitute a Composable Commerce solution?
-It's your choice.
-The entirety can be fairly simple, a combination of a couple of systems, or a mosaic of a dozen services.
+What kinds of systems or parts does a Composable Commerce solution consist of then?
+You decide.
+The configuration can be very simple, a combination of a few systems, or a mosaic of perhaps a dozen services.

 An example of a very simple Composable Commerce solution: